You don't need tensors to understand attention

 def sweetness(embedding):

-return embedding.sweetnessLlama2’s 7B model embed tokens into vectors of 4096 floats (instead of the 5 floats in our example); and embeds values (returned by the value function) into vectors of 128 floats (instead of the single sweetness float used in our example)3.
+return embedding.sweetnessLlama2’s 7B model embeds tokens into vectors of 4096 floats (instead of the 5 floats in our example); and embeds values (returned by the value function) into vectors of 128 floats (instead of the single sweetness float used in our example)3.

 Keys and Queries